matitalatina/mn-blog-en/src/content/air-quality-sensor-raspberry-pi.md

 ### Add MQTT integration

 **We need to add the MQTT integration to Home Assistant.** Go to the Home Assistant portal, it should be exposed on port `8123`.
 So open the browser and type the URL `http://<RPI_HUB_IP>:8123` where `<RPI_HUB_IP>` is the IP of our Raspberry Pi Hub.
 Click the cog icon (Configuration) and click on "Add integration".
-We can see a huge list of integration, we are interested in MQTT.
+We can see a huge list of integrations, we are interested in MQTT.
 So search for that and then it will ask for two mandatory fields:

 - Broker: you need to add the Raspberry Pi Hub IP.
 It's where we installed Mosquitto, our MQTT broker.
 - Port: it's `1883`.
 We put that in the mosquitto configuration.